Lighthouses of Antigua and Barbuda

 ft) wood lightship, now rigged as a 2-masted ship.
 Vessel painted black with

 white trim.
-A photo is available.
+A photo is available, and Bing has a satellite view.
 This ship started life as the lightship Halskov Rev. After deactivation, she was sold and converted to a tall ship named Rana and berthed

 at Hadsund, Denmark.
 (The light tower and lantern were removed and are displayed at the